Levant-vACC/Levant-vACC-library/docs/Aerodromes/ORBB FIR/Sulaimaniyah (ORSU)/Sulaimaniyah.md

 ## Coordination
 ### Departure Procedures
-Due to the airspace structure in Erbil, all departures shall be coordinated and receive a release for departure with the relevant Baghdad **TMA** controller (ORKK_APP) before release.
+Due to the airspace structure in Sulaimaniyah, all departures shall be coordinated and receive a release for departure with the relevant Baghdad **TMA** controller (ORKK_APP) before release.

 'Next' coordination is **not** required to Baghdad **TMA** for aircraft that are: